Collection PL

 Held

-Argentina 1866 Banco de Londres y Río de la Plata 1 Real Rosario no. 635405 Type A
+Argentina 1866 Banco de Londres y Rio de la Plata 1 Real Rosario Type A printed signature serial 635405

 Held